 7. Erase by topics

-The same idea can be applied to erasing messages by topic.
-You type in the keywords attached to specific projects with the query: “subject:[keywords]” and anything that includes them in the subject line will pop up.
-If you have to look for emails that have the keywords in the body of text, just type them in the search bar.
+If you have to look for emails that have the keywords in the body of the text, just type them in the search bar.
 But those might include emails that aren’t related to your context, so browse with care.

 8. Create labels

 Now that you’ve started sorting through existing old email messages, it’s important to set the tone for a more organized inbox going forward.
 Filters are one of the main ways to do it.
-You can search your emails with any criteria, such as sender, file type, subject line and keywords.
+You can search your emails with any criteria, such as sender, file type, subject line, and keywords.

 9. Allot time to your inbox

 If you’re determined to clean up Gmail, you need to dedicate a bit of time to declutter it, but you also require some organization time regularly.
-This means staying on top of any labeling, archiving, deleting or reorganizing you have to do.
+This means staying on top of any labeling, archiving, deleting, or reorganizing you have to do.

 But considering most people already spend too much time with their emails, it’s hard to let go of the constant need to check your inbox.
-At the same time, if you go from message to message, you likely won’t have the focus to organizing them before starting your next task.
+At the same time, if you go from message to message, you likely won’t have the focus to organize them before starting your next task.

-So, the main solution is dedicating enough time to sort through your inbox without interrupting your other tasks.
-In other words, make it a regular time into your schedule.
+In other words, make it a regular time in your schedule.
 Commit to checking your inbox only once or twice a day (some industries might require more) and make it a habit of finishing this task, even if it takes longer.

 That way, you make sure your inbox doesn’t get cluttered in the first place.